-All unit packaged material must be labeled with a L-Series Mopar label.
+All unit packaged material and items shipping to a Mopar depot must be labeled with a L-Series Mopar label.

 All unit/master pack labels must be purchased through Mopar's single source label supplier, RR Donnelley.